thegodone/molds-branch/doc/README.txt

        "mulliken" is a option of mulliken popultaion analysis of the excited state.
        When "mulliken x" is included in CIS-directive, the mulliken popultaion of xth excited state is calculated.
-       Mulitiple indication of these mulliken options is possible.
+       Multiple indication of these mulliken options is possible.
        Note that "mulliken 0" is ignored because 0th excited state is the ground state.
-       Default settign of this "mulliken" option is nothing.
+       Default setting of this "mulliken" option is nothing.

+       "unpaired_electron_population" is a option of unpaired electron population(UEP) analysis of the excited state.
+       When "unpaired electron population yes" and "mulliken x" are included in CIS-directive, the UEP of xth excited state is calculated.
+       By multiple indication of these mulliken option, the UEP on multiple excited states are possible.
+       Note that the UEP on ground state is ignored.
+       Default setting is "unpaired_electron_population" option is nothing.

        "num_print_coefficients" is a number of the coefficients of CIS-eigenvector shown in output.
        The default value of the "num_print_coefficients" is 1.